 Inspire hope, empower people, and strengthen communities.

-OCHN will be a national leader in the delivery of quality integrated physical and mental health supports and services to children and adults with developmental disabilities, mental illnesses, and substance use disorders.
-We respond to our community's needs and empower people to achieve the lives that are important to them.
+OCHN will be a champion for the empowerment of persons seeking quality integration of physical and mental health supports and services.
+This includes youth and adults with developmental or intellectual disabilities, mental health concerns, and substance use disorders.
+We listen and respond to our community's needs, providing support and opportunities for people to lead independent and self-directed lives.

 - We promote equality and personal choice leading towards self-directed lives.